apache/cordova-plugin-statusbar/README.md

         <preference name="StatusBarOverlaysWebView" value="true" />

+    ##### iOS Specifics

+    The status bar will be transparent if `StatusBarOverlaysWebView` is set to `true`.
+A background color cannot be applied.

     ##### Android Quirks

     Only supported on Android 5 or later.
 Earlier versions will ignore this preference.

 - __StatusBarBackgroundColor__ (color hex string, no default value).
 Set the background color of the statusbar by a hex string (#RRGGBB) at startup.
 If this value is not set, the background color will be transparent.

+        <preference name="StatusBarBackgroundColor" value="#000000" />

+    #### Android Specifics

     If `StatusBarOverlaysWebView` is set to true, then a 8 digit hex (#AARRGGBB) string can optionally be used to define the transparency.

-        <preference name="StatusBarBackgroundColor" value="#000000" />

 - __StatusBarStyle__ (status bar style, defaults to lightcontent).
 Set the status bar style (e.g. text color).
 Available options: `default`, `lightcontent`.